p-patel/software-engineer-knowledge-base/javascript/react/testing-react-applications-with-jest.md

 - Useful for testing a variety of interactions including click, keyboard input and more
 - Has a variety of open bugs (as of 2018)

-### Testing React Components
+### Testing Stateful React Components
+- Stateful components
+- Mocks required for stateful React components
 - Mock dependencies, then test them
-- Use spies to verify side-effects
+- Use spies to verify side-effects (replace things like outbound requests with spies)
 - Refactor logic from lifecycle to services
 - Use snapshots to prevent regression
 - Inject values by writing mocks for services